denizbt/pan-styleAnalysis25/README.md

 ```

 ### **Alternative**: Run Docker Image Submission
-TODI will it be possible to download?
+TODO will it be possible to download?

 > :pushpin: [This repository](https://github.com/denizbt/pan-tira-submission) contains the Dockerfile and all necessary files that was used to make official submission to TIRA.io.
-Requires user token to run i.e can't be built and pushed by public.
+Requires authentication token to run i.e can't be built and pushed by public.
 If you want to run my Docker image, use instructions above.

 !!!
-SHOULD I USE THE OTHER REPOSITORY? def link to download docker image if possible. not sure if i should make the other repo public at some point.
+SHOULD I USE THE OTHER REPOSITORY? def link to download docker image if possible. not sure if i should make the other repo public at some point. maybe just make docker image downloadable in some way

 ## Shared Task Results
-TODO (awaiting leaderboard results on test set)
+coming soon! (awaiting leaderboard results on test set)

-## Train a BertStyleNN from Scratch!
+## Train a BertStyleNN from Scratch
 TODO

 ## Author